KushagraSharma10/learn_javascript/README.md

 # Infinite Tic-Tac-Toe
 # Description

-This is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-Players can take turns placing X or O in the boxes, and the game highlights the winning combination.
+This is a fun and interactive Infinite Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
+Unlike the classic version, this game keeps going until one player makes a line of three symbols horizontally, vertically, or diagonally.

 # Features

-1. Interactive Tic-Tac-Toe board with 9 boxes.
+1. Simple game board with 9 clickable boxes.

+2. Infinite gameplay that continues until someone wins.

-2. Players can input the box number to place their symbol.
+3. Players can enter a number (0-8) to choose a box.

-3. X and O buttons to mark the boxes.
+4. Separate buttons for X and O moves.

-4. Game highlights the winning combination in green.

-5. Automatic reload after a player wins.
+5. Winning line is highlighted in green.

+6. The game reloads automatically after someone wins.

-6. Input validation ensures only numbers between 0-8 are allowed.
+7. Only numbers between 0-8 are accepted, with an error message for invalid entries.

+8. When the total moves reach six, the oldest move is removed to keep the game flowing.

+9. X and O buttons are enabled one at a time, ensuring only one player can move each turn.

 # Recent Changes